 Themes Delivering Sustaining and growing Excelling Value-add The school's value-add is not significantly lower than the value added by the average school.
 The school's value-add trend is positive.
 The school achieves excellent value-added results, significantly above the value added by the average school.
 NAPLAN The school consistently achieves close to the level of statistically similar schools in NAPLAN average scaled score for reading, writing and numeracy.
 The school consistently achieves at the level of statistically similar schools in NAPLAN average scaled score for reading, writing and numeracy.
 There is a trend for an increased proportion of students meeting proficiency.
 The school consistently achieves above statistically similar schools in NAPLAN average scaled score for reading, writing and numeracy.
 There is a trend for an increased proportion of students meeting proficiency.
 Student growth The school identifies growth goals and improvement measures for identified cohorts and individual students, using internal progress and achievement data.
 Students are aware of - and most are showing - expected growth on internal school progress and achievement data.
 The school has identified what growth is expected for each student and students are achieving higher than expected growth on internal school progress and achievement data.
 Internal and external measures (such as NAPLAN and HSC) against syllabus standards There are school-wide practices for using internal and external assessments to assess student progress and achievement against syllabus outcomes.
-The school uses student demographic data to monitor equity gaps.
-School data shows that student progress and achievement on external measures is consistent with progress and achievement on internal assessments.
-The school uses assessment and student data to identify and monitor the learning needs of all equity School data shows that student progress and achievement is greater than students at statistically similar schools on external measures, and this is consistent with strong student progress and achievement on internal measures. groups within the school community.
+The school uses student demographic data to monitor equity gaps. assess and achievement on external measures is ainst consistent with progress and achievement tudent on internal assessments.
+The school uses School data shows that student progress and achievement is greater than students at statistically similar schools on external measures, and this is consistent with strong student progress and achievement on internal measures.
 Progress and achievement of equity groups within a school is equivalent to the progress and achievement of all students in the school.